OpenHFT/RFC/Wire-Format-API/Binary/Binary-Wire-Format-API-0.1.md

 00000060 61 6C 75 65 E7 76 61 6C  75 65 2D 32             alue·val ue-2
 ```

-this is the java code that created this data
+this is the java code that created this this binary output above

 ``` java
 @Test